smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 Routing Tables
 --------------

-Each Retransmitting Device, after pairing, MUST keep a Routing Table: list of (TARGET-ID,BUS-ID,INTRA-BUS-ID) tuples.
+Each Retransmitting Device, after pairing, MUST keep a Routing Table: list of (TARGET-ID,BUS-ID,INTRA-BUS-ID,NEXT-HOP-ACK) tuples.
 Routing Table has semantics of "next hop to route packet addressed to TARGET-ID".
 TODO: omitting BUS-ID if there is only one bus, size reporting to Root (as # of entries).
+NEXT-HOP-ACK is a flag which set if the nearest hop (over (BUS-ID,INTRA-BUS-ID)) is known to be able not only to receive packets, but to send ACKs back via "bus uni-cast with ACK" SADLP-\* operation; in general, NEXT-HOP-ACK cannot be calculated based only on bus type, and may change for the same link during system operation.
+SAMP is built to try using links with NEXT-HOP-ACK as much as possible, but MAY use links without NEXT-HOP-ACK if there are no alternatives.

 Routing Tables SHOULD be stored in a 'canonical' way (ordered from lower TARGET-IDs to higher ones; duplicate entries for the same TARGET-ID are currently prohibited); this is necessary to simplify calculations of the Routing Table checksums.
 TODO: specify Routing-Table-Checksum field